KingSaheb99/Project-1---Creature/README.md

 - Eating worms will increase the size of the creature
 - If the creature eats too many worms, he will become bloated and sick
 - When sick, the creature will "poop" out chibis and shake
+- "Pooping" out all the chibis will return the creature to being healthy

 Regarding the Worms: